If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate

 Understanding the Different Brood Patterns

-This is a popular term you will hear with most experienced beekeepers.
+This is a popular term you will hear from most experienced beekeepers.
 It simply refers to the location where the queen laid her eggs.
 It also refers to the shape portrayed by the brood nest.
 Eggs are normally laid in groups by the queen.
 The grouped eggs take a shape referred to as the brood pattern.
 This is more visible when brood cells are capped with wax.
 The newbie beekeeper might not be able to see the brood pattern, however a professional is able to identify the pattern right away, even in the absence of capping.

 Capped brood tends to be skewed towards the center of the frames.
 The bee cluster in most cases is not so much spherical and the same applies to the brood nest.
-This therefore means that the brood nest stays warm even during colder nights since the cluster of bees mimic the brood pattern.
+This therefore means that the brood nest stays warm even during colder nights since the cluster of bees mimics the brood pattern.